rosskevin/ts-esm-workspaces/README.md

   "sideEffects": false,
 ```

-This gets me mostly what I want, but it is not perfect - e.g. look at `npm pack` implications.
-But, it does avoid the TS2307 error in a monorepo.
+This gets me mostly what I want, but it is not perfect - e.g. `typings` is incorrect when packed.
+This can be worked around by altering the package and removing `typings` right before publish with https://github.com/roydukkey/clean-package.
+Sounds complicated, but it builds well locally, avoids the TS2307 error in a monorepo, and publishes a viable package.

 ## Reproduction